Déclassée: Plot

-As described in a film magazine review, Lady Helen, married to a brute, finds in Ned Thayer's companionship the one spark of joy in her life.
-Ned is accused of cheating at cards and Lady Helen forces her husband to apologize.
-Ned is forced by his sister-in-law to help her cheat under the threat to show Sir Bruce the letter in which Lady Helen avows her love for Ted.
-Lady Helen sees the card cheating and forces Ned to apologize to her husband.
-The letter is given to Sir Bruce, who then divorces his wife.
+As described in a film magazine review, Lady Helen, married to Sir Bruce, finds in Ned Thayer's companionship the one spark of joy in her life.
+Ned is forced by his sister-in-law to help her cheat at cards, under the threat to show Sir Bruce a letter in which Lady Helen avows her love for Ned.
+Lady Helen sees the card cheating and forces Ned to apologize to Sir Bruce.
+The letter is then given to Sir Bruce, who divorces his wife.
 Through the resulting scandal, Helen becomes déclassé in London society, and drifts to New York City, where the wealthy Rudolph Solomon pursues her to become his mistress.
 When she is about to succumb, being at the end of her resources, at the last moment she throws herself under an automobile.
-Ned Thayer, having returned, rescues her and the promise comes of their union.
+Ned Thayer, having returned, rescues her and the promise of their union finally comes true.